oplS17projects/D-D-Character-Generator/JONATHAN_MURPHY.md

 I worked together with Van Ha to create a mostly functioning Dungeons and Dragons 5e character creator.
 My portion of the project consisted of creating the backend which was a metacircular evaluator and the hash tables.

 We used hash tables to store all of the character information.
 The metacircular evaluator was used in conjunction with a domain specific language that I came up with.
 The reason being is that I wanted to have something file based so that it is easily expandable for other races and classes.
 With this method, anyone can create a new folder with a relevant CSV file that can be parsed through the evaluator.
+I documented part of it [here](Documentation.md).

 The folders are generated into a race list and a class list which is then presented to the user on the GUI.